kyma-project/istio/docs/user/migration/external-name-alias.md

 Istio with 1.21 version has changed the behavior of the Service of type ExternalName.
 Previously, for the Service of type ExternalName a separate `cluster` in the Envoy config was created.
 With the change, the Service of type ExternalName is treated as an alias of the Service that it points to.
-This change has been introduced to align the behavior of Istio with handling of the Service of type ExternalName with the Kubernetes behavior.
+Istio introduced this change to align the way it handles the Service of type ExternalName with the Kubernetes behavior.
-Since it caused some issues for our users, we introduced a new annotation "disable-external-name-alias" to disable this behavior.
+Since it caused some issues for our users, we introduced a new annotation, **disable-external-name-alias**, to disable this behavior.
 If you are affected by this change, you should update your configuration to align with the new behavior.

 ## VirtualService

-According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), VirtualService cannot point with its destination to the Service of type ExternalName.
+According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), the destination of a VirtualService cannot point to the Service of type ExternalName.
 The limitation exists in the traffic coming from the internal mesh clients.
 Creating a ServiceEntry, has no effect despite upgrade notes for 1.21.
-Routing to the Service of type ExternalName which alias other type of Service also will not work.
+Routing to the Service of type ExternalName, which aliases another type of Service, will also not work.
-Instead, it has to point to the actual host that is being aliased by the Service of type ExternalName.
+Instead, it has to point to the actual host aliased by the Service of type ExternalName.

 The following configuration will not work: